cwinpy/cwinpy/docs/pe/pe.rst

 timescale :math:`\tau`, which defines the duration of the rectangular window model and the decay time constant for the exponential window model.

+In this example, we will simulate a transient signal with a rectangular window in data from the both the `LIGO Hanford <https://www.ligo.caltech.edu/WA>`_ detector (abbreviated to "H1") and the `LIGO Livingston <https://www.ligo.caltech.edu/LA>`_ detector between 01:46:25 on 14th Sept 2011 (a GPS time of 1000000000) and 01:46:25 on 18th Sept 2011.

 Running on multiple sources
 ---------------------------